Highfield Primary School

 15 mins Spelling Shed

-15 minutes daily phonics –
+15 minutes phonics –

 Please ensure that you chose the correct level for your child when accessing these phonics resources in order to maximise their learning opportunities.